Required Courses | Fields of Interest | Sample Curriculum Outline

 As a planning student, you will select a set of courses in consultation with your advisor that concentrates your electives in one of the established fields of interest, or create your own field of interest in consultation with your advisor.

-To see a description and sample list of elective courses for each field of interest, click on the links below.
-Course offerings change, so sample course lists provided may not include courses of interest to you or may include courses that are unavailable in the coming year.
+Click on the links below to see a description and sample list of elective courses for each field of interest.
+Course offerings change, so sample course lists may not include courses of interest to you or may include courses unavailable in the coming year.
 Courses marked with an * indicate a special course designation.
 This may indicate that instructor approval is needed to register for the course, the schedule is irregular, or course fees apply.
 Check the UO Course Catalog for more specific information.

 For more information about degree requirements, see the Division of Graduate Studies Summary of Master's Degree Minimum Requirements.